Frequently Asked Questions

 Yes, you must advise us at account opening which option best meets the business's needs.
-However you can opt out or decline Overdraft Privilege at any time as well as select or opt in Overdraft Privilege.
+However you can opt out or decline Overdraft Privilege as well as opt in to Overdraft Privilege at any time.

 What if the business decides later that another overdraft protection option is best for them?

 If the business changes its mind and wants to:

 - decline Overdraft Privilege, all you need to do is call us at 1-800-922-8742 or visit your local branch to make the desired change to the business account